Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Electrophysiological Data

 On the arbitrarily segmented data of subject S12, we were able to reproduce the findings reported for stimulus-locked data for the CNAP$\to$CP4 electrode pairing for both the ASB and phase-periodicity based TDE approach.
 The median ASB delay estimates for the P4 channel are also identical to that of the stimulus-locked analysis.
 For the arbitrarily segmented CNAP$\to$F4 electrode pairing, ASB and phase-periodicity TDE outputs have identical medians of 7.2~ms, which are noticeably lower than the stimulus-locked pendants.
 However, none of the F4 TDE analyses in S12 passes the confidence criterion.

 For subjects S17 and S27, the distributions of bootstrapped delay estimates appear generally broader than those of S12, with median estimates ranging from -9.6 to 46.4~ms. Only few estimates in S17 pass our confidence filter: both ASB based and phase-periodicity based TDE of the stimulus-locked P4 electrode pairing, and the ASB based analysis of the CP4 electrode pairing with arbitrary segmentation.
 Here we estimated median latencies of 12,13.6, and 12.8~ms, respectively.
 These numbers are comparable to the corresponding analyses in subject S12 (all of which passed our confidence filter).
-For subject S27, TDE analysis with our cross- and bispectrum based approaches was not successful.
+For subject S27, TDE analysis with our cross- and bispectrum based approaches did not lead to well-localized delay estimates.

 In all accepted trials, the TD estimates range between 10.4 and 12.8~ms. These values are close to the latencies between the CNAP response peak and the N20 peak recorded at the cortical electrodes in an ERP analysis ($\approx 13$ ms).
 Therefore, they appear physiologically plausible.